 What should I major in if I want to go to medical school?
 There is not a specific major that is required for admittance into a medical program.
 With your advisor’s help you can design a program of study that meets the admission requirements of medical school while still studying what interests you the most.
 Most medical schools are seeking students who have developed excellent writing and speaking skills, possess analytic and synthetic thinking ability, are enthusiastic life-long learners and possess an understanding of the interpersonal aspects of medicine.
 Your major does not determine your success in being accepted to medical school.
 There are Allopathic Medical Schools (M.D), Naturopathic Medical Schools (N.D.) and Osteopathic Medical Schools (D.O.).

-The “pre-med” suggested 4 year plan is a beginning point for students.
+The “pre-med” pathway is not a degree by itself, but a beginning point for students.
 There are certain criteria that must be fulfilled for admittance to medical school.
 You and your academic advisor will need to examine your interests, your academic record and the requirements to determine the best academic path for you.
 Most schools require: